FIU Panthers: Facilities

-Riccardo Silva Stadium
+Pitbull Stadium

-Riccardo Silva Stadium was originally opened in 1995 as a standard track and field athletics stadium, with mobile seats for the football end zones and an artificial turf infield.
+Pitbull Stadium was originally opened in 1995 as a standard track and field athletics stadium, with mobile seats for the football end zones and an artificial turf infield.
 In 2007, the stadium was closed and converted into a dedicated football stadium, with the track removed, the original turf replaced with FieldTurf, and permanent stands providing 20,000 seats.
 It was re-opened in time for the 2008 college football season.
 Further improvements to FIU Stadium are ongoing, with a future capacity target of 45,000 seats.

-During Riccardo Silva Stadium's reconstruction, the Panthers football team played at the Miami Orange Bowl in the 2007 season, and actually won the final college football game played at the stadium before it was demolished to make way for the new Marlins Park.
+During Pitbull Stadium's reconstruction, the Panthers football team played at the Miami Orange Bowl in the 2007 season, and actually won the final college football game played at the stadium before it was demolished to make way for the new Marlins Park.

 Ocean Bank Convocation Center

 Ocean Bank Convocation Center (previously known as Sunblazer Arena, Golden Panther Arena, Pharmed Arena, U.S. Century Bank Arena, and FIU Arena), is a 6,000-seat multi-purpose arena that opened on February 1, 1986.
 The FIU Panthers' basketball and volleyball teams play there.
 It was originally named Sunblazer Arena but was renamed Golden Panther Arena when FIU's athletic teams changed their nickname from Sunblazers to Golden Panthers in 1987.
-It was eventually renamed on September 1, 2004 in honor of Pharmed Group after a $1 million USD donation was made to the FIU athletic department by Pharmed owners Jorge and Carlos de Cespedes.
+It was eventually renamed on September 1, 2004, in honor of Pharmed Group after a US$1 million donation was made to the FIU athletic department by Pharmed owners Jorge and Carlos de Cespedes.
 After Pharmed was liquidated in 2008 the arena name was briefly changed to FIU Arena.
 Later in 2008, the name was changed to U.S. Century Bank Arena when the local bank of that name acquired naming rights.
 The name reverted to the FIU Arena name in 2014, but was renamed the Ocean Bank Convocation Center in January 2018.

 Other events such as MTV's Campus Invasion, the Miss Universe Contest, National Political Rallys, music concerts, ceremonies and fairs are also held year-round at the arena.

 Infinity Insurance Park

 Infinity Insurance Park is a baseball stadium located in the Modesto A. Maidique Campus of Florida International University in Westchester, Florida.
 It is used as the home venue of the university's baseball team.
-The facility opened on January 26, 1996 with an FIU victory against Bethune–Cookman, 1–0.
+The facility opened on January 26, 1996, with an FIU victory against Bethune–Cookman, 1–0.
 The baseball team played its 2000 season at the Homestead Sports Complex in Homestead, Florida while the facility underwent an expansion.

 In 2005, the facility also hosted the Sun Belt Conference Baseball Tournament.

 The stadium was renamed Infinity Insurance Park in 2018.